Navigation

 Economic development and social inclusion

 Supplier selection: continue to promote the employment of disadvantaged people in waste management services.
-Over 81 million euro (+13% over 2021) the value of contracts and partnerships between Hera and social cooperatives to perform environmental services: 8 green - whole.emf
+The value of the assignments and partnerships between Hera and social cooperatives is approximately 91 million euro (+12% compared to 2022).
+8 green - whole.emf

 Continue to provide instalment payment for bills and other voluntary facilities to support customers facing financial hardship.
-Propose to other municipalities to sign a protocol to prevent the suspension of supply.
-272.462 instalment payments dispensed in 2022 (+36% over 2021), for a value of 353,8 million euro (almost tripling compared to 2021).
-126 municipalities with active agreement protocols (these were 100 in 2021).
-17 green - whole.emf
+Invite other municipalities to sign a protocol to prevent the suspension of supply.
+Almost 736 thousand instalment payments granted in 2023(more than double compared to 2022), for a value of 339.6 million euro.

 Job creation and development of new skills